KevinMarquette/kevinmarquette.github.io/_posts/2017-04-10-Powershell-exceptions-everything-you-ever-wanted-to-know.md

     {
          Write-Output "IO error with the file: $path" }
-    catch
-    {
-        Write-Output "Something else happened when processing: $path" }

 The exception type is checked for each `catch` block until one is found that matches your exception.
 It is important to realize that exceptions can inherit from other exceptions.
 In the example above, `FileNotFoundException` inherits from `IOException`.
 So if the `IOException` was first, then it would get called instead.
 Only one catch block will be invoked even if there are multiple matches.

-If we had a `System.IO.PathTooLongException` then the `IOException` would match but if we had a `InsufficientMemoryException` then the final default `catch` would be executed.
+If we had a `System.IO.PathTooLongException` then the `IOException` would match but if we had a `InsufficientMemoryException` then nothing would catch it and it would propagate up the stack.

-You also don't need to add that last default catch statement.
-You don't need to use it if all you are going to do is re-throw the exception.

 ## Throwing typed exceptions